 Mpox is a virus like smallpox, but milder.
 It is not commonly seen in the United States; however, several cases have been reported in Hamilton County.

 Mpox usually presents with a pimple-like rash and fever along with several of the following symptoms:

 Mpox is spread from person-to-person in several ways:

 - Direct contact through touch

 - Respiratory secretions spread during face-to-face and intimate contact

-- Touching items such as clothing or linens that have been exposed to Monkeypox rash or body fluids
+- Touching items such as clothing or linens that have been exposed to Mpox rash or body fluids

 - Pregnant people can spread the virus to their fetus through the placenta